Question: Which is the best crochet hook….?

 Personally I hold my hook using a “pencil” grip, but I also tend to “twizzle” my hook around as I pick up the yarn then pull it through.
 See below…..my thumb is on top to pick up then underneath to draw through…

-That means that a handle which isn’t fairly cylindrical makes the movement jerky and uncomfortably.
+All this twizzling means that if a crochet hook has a handle which isn’t fairly cylindrical it makes the movement jerky and uncomfortably.
 Other people hold their hook in a much more stable way, meaning that an ergonomic handle would work well.

 Susan Bates, Furls Odessy, Addi Swing, Bamboo, cheap metal hook (unbranded), Prym